File system sharing (osxfs)Estimated reading time: 15 minutes

-osxfs is a new shared file system solution, exclusive to Docker for Mac.
+osxfs is a new shared file system solution, exclusive to Docker Desktop for Mac.

 osxfs provides a close-to-native user experience for bind mounting macOS file